trsh/hometask_xyz/README.md

 - I did not care about front end tech in this case and did it in pure javascript, because it feels an overkill to add React or similar for such tiny functionality.
 - No CSS, public assets, etc.
 - I did not care about handling errors or making front end user friendly or nice.
-- Did not comment the code properly
+- Did not comment the code properly.
-- Could go on and one here, but hope I made a point.
+- Could go on and one here, but I hope I made a point.
+With the limited time I had, it is what it is.